falonofthetower/styx/README.md

 This is the project for week 2 of Tealeaf Academy's Introduction to Ruby and Web Development.
 The project is currently in the second phase (Tic Tac Toe).
 I redid the first portion mainly because moving onto the second round of development I didn't like how it extended.
 If you simply want to play it run index.rb.

-If you are intending on playtesting it you can crack open index.rb and adjust the ``end until user.wins >=`` lines to however many you want.
-Currently you play to 10 wins (your wins) each round.

 It is implementing more or less an MVC pattern mostly because I felt comfortable in it.
 I wanted to test myself by building it before reading/watching the content and feel pleased with my ability to tinker with the code in this setup.

+If you are here only to test the blackjack you can comment out the modules you don't want in the index.rb.
+Make note that it won't run without the intro as that gathers your name.
+I removed the betting feature because it doesn't fit with the game.
+This is intended as a flow which you have to play through until you defeat the man with the cards.
+Currently it requires 20 victories without running out of cash.

 Any comments, suggestions, or criticism is welcome.

-Current development is Namespacing/autoloading

 The man with the cards is coming...